Dakota808/Dakota808.github.io/Project_3/HW3blog.md

 }
 ```
 ### LinkedQueue
 The most important part to this particular part of this assignment is how to handle the null pointer exceptions.
 Which in C# reference is not the same as java's.
+The way they handle null pointers is by Null Reference Excepiton
 ## Demo